Borderliner/Meshki/README.md

 Meshki is lightweight, stylish and simple.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid with a minimal and clean interface.
 - Around 1k lines of CSS unminified and with comments
 - Although it's not a UI framework, you can create most of the interface with just Meshki
-- No compiling or installing...just 2 files of CSS + JS
+- No compiling or installing.
+Just 2 files of CSS + JS
 - Can be installed via `bower` and `npm`
 - Clean code, clean interface, without any headaches